OpenGeoMetadata/edu.vt/README.md

 # edu.vt
-Geospatial metadata for Virginia Tech
+Geospatial metadata for Virginia Polytechnic and State University